fDesmet/fDesmet.github.io/content/project/tracking_oaxs/index.md

 ---
 title: Space-time evolution of ocean weather extreme events
 summary: "Extreme events, such as heatwaves or droughts, have severe environmental and socio-economic impacts on land.
 The same applies to the ocean, where extreme events impact ecosystems and the ocean biogeochemistry.
 Yet, knowledge on marine extreme events remains limited.
-In this project, I uncover the **space-time characteristics** and **leading mechanisms** of **ocean acidity extreme events**, defined as spatiotemporal coherent volumes of rare pH and Aragonite (mineral form of CaCO$_3$) conditions.
-By **tracking volumes of extreme acidity conditions in space and time**, we also gain insight into the timescales and length scales of **extreme conditions perceived by drifting marine organisms**."
+In this project, which is part of my PhD thesis, I uncovered the **space-time characteristics** and **leading mechanisms** of **ocean acidity extreme events**, defined as spatiotemporal coherent volumes of rare pH and Aragonite (mineral form of CaCO$_3$) conditions.
+By **tracking volumes of extreme acidity conditions in space and time**, we also gained insight into the timescales and length scales of **extreme conditions perceived by drifting marine organisms**."
 tags:
 - Ocean modeling
 - Tracking oceanic extreme events